yey-code/Live-Floating-Bubble-Wall/README.md

-# Ephemeral Bubble Message Wall
+# A1SBERG Bubble Message Wall

 A lightweight, browser-based interactive display system for events that allows hosts to project floating message bubbles while attendees send messages in real-time using their smartphones.